The Disappearance of Alice Creed: Filming

 The film was shot on the Isle of Man and was largely filmed over four weeks in chronological order.
 Arterton insisted on being handcuffed to the bed even when not being filmed to help her performance.
-She joked that the crew used the gag prop to stop her chatting on set.
+She joked that, because she can be quite the chatterbox, the crew used the gag prop to stop her chatting on set.

 Soundtrack

 The score for the film was composed by Marc Canham and was his first film music having previously worked on music for video games.
 The piano, strings, and some of the percussion were recorded at Abbey Road Studios in London, whilst the remainder was recorded at Carnham's studio in Oxfordshire.
-The only other music used on the soundtrack was the song Holy Moly by Cathy Davey.
+The only other music used on the soundtrack was the song "Holy Moly" by Cathy Davey.

 Release

 The film was screened at the 2009 London Film Festival, the 2009 Toronto International Film Festival, and the Tribeca Film Festival in 2010.

 After a well-publicised Facebook campaign to choose a cinema to host the World Premiere of the film, Southampton University Student's Union won the event, which took place on 20 April 2010.